SultanimMubin/Path/contents/path/claims-verification/iran-justice.md

 - Promoting ideas that contradict the Quran, while claiming this book
 - Assignment of non-professionals to senior and key positions
     -
+- Extreme tarrifs for decades on cars, with no global-level growth for internal cars' quality